Mobilization in Russia for May 21-23, 2024 CIT Volunteer Summary

 The introduction of a progressive scale and higher income tax rates will not affect participants of the war against Ukraine, stated Minister of Finance Anton Siluanov, at a meeting of the State Duma [lower house of the Federal Assembly of Russia], adding that the tax parameters for the various categories of income have yet to be finalized.
 As Vazhnyye Istorii [IStories, independent Russian investigative media outlet] reported in March, the reform seeks to introduce a progressive scale for income tax with rates of 13%, 15% and 20%, and raise the corporate tax rate from 20% to 25%.

 The Ministry of Defense is planning to amend the order regulating the admission of citizens of the Russian Federation into volunteer units.
 It published a notice of commencement of work on the initiative, but not yet the text of the proposed amendments.
 According to the notice, the Ministry of Defense intends to lay down the conditions for criminal prosecution of volunteer fighters for certain crimes against military service and specify the procedure for the application of disciplinary measures.
-The Voyennye Advokaty [Military Lawyers] Telegram channel notes that members of volunteer units are not presently considered as military personnel and, therefore, cannot be charged with military crimes, such as going AWOL or failing to execute orders.
+The Voyennye Advokaty [Military Lawyers] Telegram channel notes that members of volunteer units are not presently considered as military personnel and, therefore, cannot be charged with military crimes, such as going AWOL or failing to obey orders.
 However, the Law on Defense enables authorities to extend the military personnel status to them through further regulation.
 Until now, the law gave volunteer fighters the right to terminate their contracts early or upon expiration, while going AWOL and other breaches of military discipline only provided commanders with grounds to terminate a contract from their side, but not to initiate criminal proceedings.

 Furthermore, the Ministry of Defense has drafted a resolution to regulate the induction of members of registered Cossack societies into the mobilization reserve.
 At present, these societies count around 146,000 members across the country, with an estimated 20,000 members taking part in the invasion of Ukraine.
 Earlier, Putin had signed a bill into law, which established a Cossack mobilization reserve.